High Contrast Mode:

 Contact Your Local Pest Control Experts

 Even though we may not see the giant Asian hornet anytime soon in the Southeast, the pest control experts at Palmetto Exterminators are here to help you find the best solutions for your pest problems.
-We have special pest services to help with all types of pest related issues.
-To ensure safety for our customers during COVID-19, we are taking extra precautions with our services.
-All team members will wear gloves and masks when entering your home, in addition to following the CDC’s best practices for hand washing and social distancing.
+We have special pest services to help with all types of pest-related issues.
+To ensure the safety of our customers during COVID-19, we are taking extra precautions with our services.
+All team members will wear gloves and masks when entering your home, in addition to following the CDC's best practices for hand washing and social distancing.

 Learn how you can get started with pest control at one of our many service areas.
 Get rid of your pests with a free pest inspection from one of our pest control experts located throughout the Carolinas.